 If you like working with WordPress but don’t want to go for the specialized packages, you can simply add the all-in-one WordPress optimization bundle to your regular shared hosting package.
 It’s worth noting that iPage adds some of these customization options to your package by default so make sure to remove them before check out if you don’t need them.

-HostGator is a versatile provider that offers domain registrations, an in-house site builder, and an eCommerce platform in addition to web hosting.
+HostGator is a versatile provider that offers domain registrations, an in-house site builder, and an eCommerce platform in addition to web hosting (actually, they have quite a bit of extra features, to check the full updated list, feel free to read our HostGator review).
 Domain registrations are pretty affordable and you can also get a free domain name for 1 year by simply signing up for any of the company’s hosting plans.
 All website builder plans also include a simple to use drag-and-drop builder with customizable templates, website analytics tools, and a free SSL certificate, among other things.
 Prices here start at $3.84 per month but you’ll need to go for the $9.22/mo package if you want to unlock eCommerce functionality.

 If you’re not interested in HostGator’s custom site builder, you can just go for a WordPress hosting package instead.
 The WordPress plans range in price between $5.95 and $9.95 per month and include some nice features like unlimited domain emails, automated database backups, malware removal, and a free website migration service.
 If you’re looking to host an already established and successful website, you should probably skip that and look into HostGator’s VPS and dedicated hosting plans because they offer good value.